Watch On Demand

 The symposium addresses these important issues through a focus on a set of practical tools developed by a group of concerned IPs.
 The IP toolkit was developed in response to the growing need for a systematic approach to ultrasound infection prevention management.
-The on-demand videos provide immense benefit to those already actively surveying ultrasound probe reprocessing, probe use in your facilities or needing guidance on where to start.
+The on-demand videos provide immense benefit to those already actively surveying ultrasound probe reprocessing and use in their facilities, but also to those needing guidance on where to start.
 The outcome is to achieve better infection prevention compliance to ensure the best possible outcomes for patients in our care.

 - Analyze recent research documenting outbreaks and infection risks in ultrasound procedures

 - Describe the infection prevention (IP) challenges associated with guideline compliance and the expansion of ultrasound imaging in healthcare